-Much has been written about this variant, with websites and facebook groups named after it.
-In fact, it was one of the first variants that I had heard about and was one of the reasons that I got the 23andMe testing in the first place.
-Many people seem to think it is a ‘doom and gloom’ diagnosis to have this variant, but there are many studies showing just the opposite.
+Much has been written about the MTHFR C677T variant, with websites and facebook groups named after it and proclaiming doom for all who have it.
+This was actually one of the first variants that I had heard about and was one of the reasons that I got the 23andMe testing in the first place.

 A little background on MTHFR….

 MTHFR stands for methylenetetrahydrofolate reductase.
-It is a gene that codes for the MTHFR enzyme that converts 5,10 methylenetetrahydrofolate to 5-methyltetrahydrofolate.
+This gene that codes for the MTHFR enzyme that converts 5,10 methylenetetrahydrofolate to 5-methyltetrahydrofolate.
 It is a rate-limiting step in the methylation cycle, and basically a step in the breakdown of folate into the products that your body needs for quite a few cellular functions.
-There are lots of great methylation cycle pathway images and videos available on the internet for a full explanation.

 The MTHFR C677T variant is one that has been studied extensively.
 C is the wildtype or normal allele, and T is the variant.
 Those who are CT or TT have less MTHFR enzyme function than those who have the CC wildtype.

 After reading about all of the terrible consequences of this enzyme reduction on different websites, one could assume their fate is doomed by having this variant.
-But it seems that there are both pros and cons to this variant and that environmental interaction and other genes play a big role in how important it truly is.
-Plus 5-methyltetrahydrofolate is available as a supplement, which some people with the variant find to be very helpful.
+But it seems that there are both pros and cons to this variant, and environmental interactions, as well as other genes, play a big role in how important the MTHFR variant is to your health.
+Additionally, 5-methyltetrahydrofolate is available as a supplement, which some people with the variant find to be very helpful.

 Studies finding protective effects of MTHFR C677T variant: